EIRES:Training-free AI-Generated Image Detection via Edit-Induced Reconstruction Error Shift

 \section{Related Work}

-\paragraph{Reconstruction-Based Detection of Generated Images.} Reconstruction-based detection emerges as a popular strategy for identifying AI-generated images, particularly in the context of diffusion models.
+\textbf{Reconstruction-Based Detection of Generated Images.} Emerging as a popular strategy for identifying AI-generated images, particularly in the context of diffusion models.
 These methods rely on the observation that real and generated images exhibit different behaviors under the reconstruction pipeline.
 DIRE \cite{Dire} is an early work that introduces reconstruction error as a signal for diffusion model detection, showing that real and generated images exhibit different reconstruction behaviors.
 Building on this idea, SeDID \cite{SeDID} computes multi-step reconstruction errors to improve discriminative performance.
 LaRE$^2$ \cite{Lare} further enhances detection accuracy through an error-guided feature refinement module.
 AERO \cite{Aero} proposes a training-free strategy using the autoencoder of latent diffusion models, and demonstrates competitive results using LPIPS as a perceptual similarity metric.
 Additionally, HFI \cite{HFI} explores high-frequency sensitivity in autoencoder reconstructions, revealing that frequency can effectively expose distributional discrepancies.
 Unlike existing methods that rely on raw reconstruction errors, we focus on reconstruction dynamics under controlled perturbations.
 Structured edits amplify latent asymmetries, providing a theoretically grounded signal for detecting generated images. \textbf{Latent Space Geometry and Jacobian Analysis.} The geometry of latent space fundamentally shapes the behavior of generative models.
 Existing studies on VAEs ~\cite{kingma2013auto} and GANs~\cite{goodfellow2014generative} have shown that latent structure affects interpolation smoothness, generation fidelity, and reconstruction accuracy \cite{arvanitidis2018latent, choi2025analyzing}.
 Decoder sensitivity to latent perturbations is often analyzed through its Jacobian matrix \cite{sokolic2017robust, hoffman2019robust}.
 For Latent Diffusion Models (LDMs), recent work has focused mainly on training objectives and generation quality, leaving their reconstruction behavior less understood.
 AERO \cite{Aero} reported that generated images exhibit much lower reconstruction errors than real images, yet this phenomenon lacks theoretical support.
 Thus, we leverage the singular value spectra of decoder Jacobians in LDMs to derive a theoretical lower bound on reconstruction error, providing a principled explanation for the gap between real and generated images.